fluree/docs.flur.ee/src/content/0.13.0/docs/identity/signatures.md

 Key | Description
 --- | ---
 cmd | Stringified command map
-sig | ECDSA signature of the value of the cmd key.
+sig | (optional if `fdb-open-api` is true).
+ECDSA signature of the value of the cmd key.

 When submitting a transaction, the command map of type `tx` (transaction) needs to have the following keys in the following order.
 Documentation on command of type `new-db` and `default-key` is forthcoming.